bdsmgeek/.com/shibari/README.md

 * Verbal Assurances ("You did good", "that was fun", "I had a good time"
 * Debrief (What went right, what went wrong, what to do next time)
 * Having some hydration, preferably with electrolytes/sugar (ie Gatorade, I like lemon/lime(yellow or white) or berry flavors (red or blue).)
-* Sometimes something to munch on, chips or protein bar, cookie.
+* Sometimes something to munch on, chips or protein bars, cookies.

 This all helps me avoid top drop and feeling shitty the days after.